This is a guide covering self-worth and self-esteem.

 Self-worth is the knowledge that we are inherently worthy of love.

-We are valuable not because we look a certain way, work in a certain profession, or talk in a specific manner; our value as a person is not measured in material possessions or the status we hold in the society because basing our worth on outside factors puts you in a vulnerable position.
+We are valuable not because we look a certain way, work in a certain profession, or talk in a specific manner; our value as a person is not measured in material possessions or the status we hold in society because basing our worth on outside factors puts you in a vulnerable position.

 You cannot control the circumstances in your life.
 There will always be someone better than you out there.